martinaguilar/Chart.js/README.md

 Thanks to [BrowserStack](https://browserstack.com) for allowing our team to test on thousands of browsers.

+## This Fork

+This fork is intended to supply an easy way to add legends on simple bar charts.
+Please, see the samples/bar/bar-legends-reference.html to see an example.

+The main features are:
+* Simple Legends
+* The ability to reference Legends on long labels

+##### Warnning:
+Not all charts are affected by these features.
+This fork is a draft work.

 ## License

 Chart.js is available under the [MIT license](http://opensource.org/licenses/MIT).